 - A caring North Tyneside;

 - A secure North Tyneside;

-- A family-friendly North Tyneside;

-- A caring North Tyneside; and,
+- A family-friendly North Tyneside; and,

 - A green North Tyneside.

 For each theme there is a set of policy outcomes which the Authority is seeking to deliver; these are detailed in the Council Plan itself.
 The Authority has plans in place to deliver all elements of the Council Plan and performance against these plans is carefully monitored.